 Having these symptoms without alcohol in your system is troubling enough.
 Just imagine what could happen if alcohol is in the mix with MS. These symptoms and many others are worsened with alcoholism, as mentioned above.
 Drinking alcohol is discouraged with those who have MS because it can also worsen coordination and can cause even more slurred speech.

-If you are a chronic alcohol abuser and you have MS, you can experience tingling sensations and loss of feeling, numbness, tremors, damage of the liver, stomach, and other organs, dementia, and again a lack of coordination.
+If you are a chronic alcohol user and you have MS, you can experience tingling sensations and loss of feeling, numbness, tremors, damage of the liver, stomach, and other organs, dementia, and again a lack of coordination.
 Even if alcohol is used acutely (which is not encouraged at all), if you have MS, you can still experience a lack of coordination, imbalance, impaired thoughts and judgments, and also slurred speech.
 You can never be quite sure how your body will react to alcohol if you have MS.

 If you have MS and are curious about how you may react to alcohol, the best thing to do is to not drink any type of alcohol.
 The symptoms and side effects of drinking alcohol with MS are serious.
 Since you may already be feeling some or many symptoms from MS, why would you want to make the problem worse by adding alcohol?
 Choosing to live a sober lifestyle if you have MS, is a good way to be a happier and healthier person overall.

 A study was conducted that observed 140 patients with MS. In this study, the researchers already took into account that for those with MS, you are at an increased risk for mood disorders and suicidal thoughts.
 Mood disorders and suicidal thoughts are already linked to alcohol use in individuals that do not have MS. In the study, the researchers wanted to find out if there was a link between mood and anxiety disorders with problem drinking among those with MS.